 If you're new to boating, we'll conduct a full handover of our boat at the start of your cruise.
 We walk you through the boat explaining how everything works and then accompany you out on the water to give you hands-on practical guidance on all aspects of steering, using the locks, mooring up and setting off.
 Once you are happy in handling Maddison, we'll hop off and leave you to enjoy the rest of your cruise.
 And remember, help is only a phone call away.
 We also have some great information on our Know How page which will introduce you to boating and give you a taste of what to expect when holidaying aboard a Narrowboat.
-If you fancy a little pre holiday reading, we have some practical boating books on our Shop Page.

 Q - Can we travel at night?

 A - In short...
 No. As a condition of hire, we restrict travelling to daylight hours.
 So in effect you can't move the boat between dusk and dawn and will need to moor up overnight before sunset.